MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/container-insights-troubleshoot.md

     ```bash
     # verify if kube context being set for right cluster
     kubectl cluster-info

     # get the ama-logs pods and status
     kubectl get pods -n kube-system -o custom-columns=NAME:.metadata.name | grep -E ama-logs-[a-z0-9]{5}

     # from the result of above command, find out which ama-logs pod instance getting OOM killed
     kubectl describe pod <ama-logs-pod> -n kube-system

     # review the output of the above command to findout which ama-logs container is getting OOM killed
     ```

-2.Check if there are network errors in `mdsd.err` log file using the following commands.
+2. Check if there are network errors in `mdsd.err` log file using the following commands.

     ```bash
     mkdir log